Water Heater Maintenance Tips

 • Drips and clogs

-• Overheating can weaken the steel and damages the glass lining
+• Overheating can weaken the steel and damage the glass lining

 • Corrodes the tank and eventually causes leaks

-That is why it’s so important to drain the tank a couple times a year.
+That is why it’s so important to drain the tank about twice a year.
 This is relatively easy to do.
 Here are the steps:

 Tools you’ll need: